tylerjnap/alexa-tv-remote/README.md

 ```
 "Alexa, ask the TV to update."
 or
-"Alex, tell the TV to update"
+"Alexa, tell the TV to update."
 ```
 Turn TV on/off
 ```